Sleep Apnea Diagnosis & Treatment

 Treatments range widely and depend on the severity of the problem and the type of apnea.
 Basic treatment can be behavioral – for instance, patients are instructed to lose weight, stop smoking, or sleep on their sides instead of on their backs.
 Beyond that, a CPAP device (continuous positive airway pressure) or an oral sleep apnea appliance can be used to position the mouth in such a way that prevents throat blockage.
 In more severe cases, surgery may be the best option.

-Dr. Stiles and the rest of the Stiles Dentistry team will help you understand all your treatment options, finding one that is right for you and your individual needs.
+Drs.
+Stiles, Dr. Wilcox and the rest of the Stiles Dentistry team will help you understand all your treatment options, finding one that is right for you and your individual needs.